septentrio-gnss/septentrio_gnss_driver/README.md

     * INS with firmware < 1.3.2 does not support NTP.
     * INS with firmware < 1.4 does not support OSNMA.
     * INS with firmware < 1.4.1 does not support improved VSM handling allowing for unknown variances.
+    * INS with firmware < 1.5 does not support to set vehicle application.
     * INS does not support PTP server clock as of now.
     * Mosaic G5 with firmware < 1.0.1 is not supported.
  + Known issues: